andyagdw/sticky_notes_task_manager_app/README.md

    virtualenv venv
    ```

-6. Activate the virtual environment
+6. Activate the virtual environment.

    Using venv: